animator/learn-python/README.md

 An optional character `_` (underscore) is also allowed in an integer literal to group digits for enhanced readability.

-One underscore can occur between digits, and after base specifiers like `0o`.
+One underscore can occur between digits and after base specifiers like `0o`.

 They are ignored while determining the actual numerical value of the literal.

-Some valid underscore usages are - `10_00_00_000`, `0b_1110_0101`, `0x23_123`.
+Some valid underscore usages are - `10_00_00_000`, `0b_1110_0101`, and `0x23_123`.

 #### Floating Point Literals

 Floating point literals are real numbers present in the source code.
-They contain fractional component and/or exponential component.
+They contain fractional components and/or exponential components.

 The fractional component includes the digits after the decimal point (`.`).

-Example floating point literals:
+Example floating-point literals:

 ```
 3.4